-New dates set for world swim championships: May 13-19, 2022
+New dates set for world swim championships: May 13-29, 2022

 TOKYO (AP) — The postponed-World Swimming Championships will be held in Fukuoka, Japan, on May 13-29, 2022, the governing body of world swimming said on Monday.

-The date was moved forward a year after the Tokyo Olympics were postponed from 2020 until 2021.
+The date was moved back a year after the Tokyo Olympics were postponed from 2020 until 2021.

 The swimming championships had been schedule for July 16-Aug.
 1, 2021, which clashed with the new Olympics dates.